Subhash3/Heap/ReadMe.md

 - [x] Add template instead of just integer.
 - [x] Add comparator function to distinguish b/w max and min heaps.
 - [x] Male val as double instead of int.
+- [ ] In display method, accept a printerFunction to print the HeapElement<T>.
 - [ ] Make val to accept int, float and double.

 ##### Feel free to contribute and open any issues.